Judd Apatow on His Legacy, Feminism, and Why Republicans Make for Bad TV

 No, I still try.

 There’s another comedic shift that’s happened that people have held you up as being at least partly responsible for.
-It’s so rare that we see broad joke joke joke comedies like Airplane! or The Naked Gun or Spaceballs anymore.
+It’s so rare that we see broad joke-joke-joke comedies like Airplane! or The Naked Gun or Spaceballs anymore.
 Is that just because your more naturalistic style is what’s in vogue?
 Or do you think audiences don’t want that kind of over-the-top, totally unrealistic comedy anymore?

 When you make the list of the best movies of all time, you’re always going to put Airplane! on it.
 And if movies like that aren’t being made right now, it’s because people aren’t smart enough and funny enough to make them.
 I don’t think it’s a result of studios or audiences rejecting anything or trying to copy anything else.
 If someone made a movie as funny as Airplane! right now it would make a billion dollars.
 Occasionally people try; most of the time they fail.
-When you do a big broad comedy and it fails, it’s an easy target for criticism.
+When you do a big, broad comedy and it fails, it’s an easy target for criticism.
 I also don’t think critics have a great respect for the effort it takes to make people piss their pants laughing.
 They think it’s more honorable to show someone in torment, but being able to do that doesn’t make you more of an artist than being able to make The Naked Gun.
 It’s not hard to make people cry.
 Kill a dog.

 Simple.